Last updated on September 28th, 2022 at 01:38 pm

 What is cancelled result?

 If your exam number reads, “cancelled” it’s final, you can NEVER see the result for that year.
-Your best alternative is to take another exam
+Your best alternative is to take another exam or re-sit in the following year.

 The withheld result is subject to investigation by a special investigative committee constituted by an examination body.
 Hope isn’t lost.
 You may be lucky when an investigation is completed.